webmcu-ai/webmcu-vision-web/README.md

 Proof of concept for on-device training pagper github at  <a href="https://github.com/webmcu-ai/on-device-vision-ai">https://github.com/webmcu-ai/on-device-vision-ai</a>

+Note: The [CITATION.cff](CITATION.cff) will be updated soon with an arXIV reference.

+The main github link is [https://github.com/webmcu-ai/webmcu-vision-web](https://github.com/webmcu-ai/webmcu-vision-web) if you are on an old release.

 Single HTML file.
 No installation.
 Open in Chrome or Edge, plug in your ESP32, and train a visual classifier in under 90 minutes on $15–40 USD hardware.
 All data stays on your local machine.